Meet our volunteers

 Donate4Refugees is privileged to partner with these like-minded groups who we work with on specific fundraising campaigns to be even more productive!

 Meet our inspiring front-line volunteers

 Niamh, Izzy, Evin, Aislinn and Billie founded Access Chios in March 2017.

 "We're a small team of independent volunteers who have been working long term on Chios.
-In recent months many of the dominant NGOs downscaled or left the island.
-We've used our personal knowledge to focus on assisting highly vulnerable persons as well as advocating for those who arrived shortly after the April 2016 EU-Turkey deal and have been stuck on chios ever since."
+We assist highly vulnerable persons and advocate for those who arrived shortly after the April 2016 EU-Turkey deal and have been stuck on Chios ever since."

 Articulate (Charity No 1064645)